 In the last couple of years, Mr Khan has tried to bolster his popularity by riding a wave of disillusionment, particularly among the urban middle class and young voters.
 He sought to capitalise on anger against US drone strikes in Pakistan's tribal areas.
 He also succeeded in winning the support of some politicians who had grown disgruntled with their own parties, which helped counter accusations of political inexperience.

 One of the main promises of Mr Khan's change agenda was to sweep away the rampant corruption plaguing Pakistani politics, in part by calling for an end to foreign aid.
 But correspondents cautioned he had some way to go to turn popular support into electoral gains.
 He is, however, believed to be popular with the military.

 In the end all the rallies and Mr Khan's high profile failed to produce the "political tsunami" he predicted on 11 May.
-However, his party could emerge as second largest nationally and may lead the government in Khyber Pakhtunkhwa province, which is plagued by a conflict between security forces and militants.
+However, his party narrowly missed out coming second largest nationally and leads the government in Khyber Pakhtunkhwa province, which is plagued by conflict between security forces and militants.

 Mohammad Iftikhar Chaudhry - chief justice